strudel-science/strudel-kit/CONTRIBUTING.md

 Approaches you may use to designing a Task Flow include:

-*Creating a Figma File*

-[Figma](https://www.figma.com/) is the tool our team has used to design all of the existing Task Flows and is a great option for building your own Task Flow design.
+- *Creating a Figma File*: [Figma](https://www.figma.com/) is the tool our team has used to design all of the existing Task Flows and is a great option for building your own Task Flow design.
 We use the MUI for Figma plugin for all the low-level components.

-*Creating Sketches*
+You can create contribute using your own Figma file and attach it to the issue or use the [STRUDEL Working Figma](https://www.figma.com/design/uSi5MyL8B1x7PzEhGeBwPz/STRUDEL-Task-Flows---Working-File?node-id=159-17437&t=VtEa2Lr0BtlUKheQ-1) file (password : STRUDEL-02-26-workshop)"

+- *Create using Generating AI*: Create images using AI tools like Builder.io or Figma Make to illustrate the task flow UIs in whole or specific parts/ features.
+You can add the generated UI as images/ screenshots along with motivation brief and feature descriptions to the Github issue in a new comment.
+Since many AI tools generate code along with UI, if you want, you can continue working further to get this generated code cleaned up and in acceptable format for contribution into STRUDEL-Kit using the same issue.

-Pen and paper sketches are another effective way to share your designs.
+- *Creating Sketches*: Pen and paper sketches are another effective way to share your designs.
 Feel free to use this method and attach photos to the issue.

-*Using a Different Program*

-There are many other programs you can use to make designs such as [Adobe Illustrator](https://www.adobe.com/products/illustrator.html), [Sketch](https://www.sketch.com/), [Inkscape (free)](https://inkscape.org/), or even PowerPoint or Keynote.
+- *Using a Different Program*: There are many other programs you can use to make designs such as [Adobe Illustrator](https://www.adobe.com/products/illustrator.html), [Sketch](https://www.sketch.com/), [Inkscape (free)](https://inkscape.org/), or even PowerPoint or Keynote.
 Feel free to use any tool that you are comfortable with and share either exported images or screenshots in the associated issue.

 ### Design Review